Cycling is a great way to help keep people of all ages healthy, whether it’s a day-to-day activity or an occasional adventure.

 To find a group in Medway visit our cycling groups page.

 Each year we hold a number of cycling events to get the people of Medway on their bikes and exploring Medway on two wheels, including a cycle festival in 2018.

 Medway cycle clubs

-If you are interested in joining a cycle club, we have a list of sports clubs under the Clubmark standard.
+If you're interested in joining a cycle club, these local clubs have gained the Clubmark standard:

 - Wigmore Cycling Club

 - Medway towns Cycling Touring Club

 Cycle training in schools

 Bikeability is our cycle training programme which can help you develop practical skills and understanding to keep you safe when cycling on the road.
 It also gives you the confidence to get out and about with all kinds of cycling.